 In a felony case, the prosecution would need to put on a “preliminary hearing,” where the District Attorney’s Office must introduce evidence and prove that there is probable cause that the crimes alleged actually occurred.
 The DUI preliminary hearing carries a different set of evidentiary rules and a much lower burden of proof than a jury trial.

 If a dismissal or plea bargain cannot be achieved in either a misdemeanor or felony case, then the matter would be set for a jury trial.

-In many misdemeanor cases, if you hire a Criminal Defense Attorney prior to your arraignment you will never have to personally appear in court as your attorney may file a "waiver of defendant's personal presence" under California Penal Code Section 977.
-This helps to alleviate some of the anxiety of the criminal defense process as you will be able to continue your normal activities and routines, while only corresponding directly with your Defense Attorney.
+In many misdemeanor cases, if you hire a Santa Barbara Criminal Defense Attorney prior to your arraignment you will never have to personally appear in court as your attorney may file a “waiver of defendant’s personal presence” under California Penal Code Section 977.
+This helps to alleviate some of the anxiety of the criminal defense process as you will be able to continue your normal activities and routines, while only corresponding directly with your Santa Barbara criminal defense lawyer.

 Misdemeanors are punishable by a fine or a term in the county jail, or both.
 For most misdemeanors, that means up to six months in jail and up to $1,000.00 fine.
 Examples are petty theft, prostitution, and driving under the influence (DUI) as a first offense.
 For some misdemeanors, the maximum punishment is a year in county jail and a fine of $1,000.00.
 Examples of these are criminal threats, forgery, and driving under the influence as a second offense.
 Still, for other misdemeanors, the maximum fine can be much more substantial.
 For example, battery ($2,000), domestic violence with injuries ($6,000) and vandalism ($50,000) all carry substantial maximum fines.